jhwoodward/visual-knowledge/README.md

 # Visual Knowledge

-A node graph GUI for exploring relatinships between artists and their influencers.
+A node graph GUI for exploring relationships between artists and their influencers.

 http://art.visualsystems.org/#/explore/corot